nhathadt11/blog/content/posts/why-do-distant-galaxies-look-red/index.md

 ## Yes, the Universe is expanding

-The Universe is not just a box, it is actually alive in 3 possible states: warp, twist, and expand.
+The Universe is not static, it rather exists in 3 possible states: warp, twist, and expand.
 Today, more and more evidence, especially redshift, verifies the expansion theory throughout the observable universe.
 As a result, the Universe as a whole is getting bigger and, at the same time, getting colder.
-But when returning to the past (Big Bang), it was smaller and hotter.
+When returning to the past (Big Bang), it was smaller and hotter.

 E = hv = hc / lambda (h is Planck constant)